-Participants created a total of 67 tasks via the task list feature (\cref{fig:task_list_ui}), with an average of 5.15 per group (SD=2.19, min=1, max=9).
-The following results exclude G4.
-Most such tasks (88.06\%) were created by the author of the agent to which the task was assigned.
+Participants created 67 tasks via the task list feature (\cref{fig:task_list_ui}), 5.15 per group (SD=2.19, min=1, max=9), excluding G4.
+Most (88.06\%) were created by the author of the agent to which the task was assigned.
 The tasks from the task list were triggered manually 113 times; 84.7\% by the task's creator.
 Task editing occurred 10 times.
 For tasks with autonomous triggers (7 tasks), the most common trigger was ``After some time of inactivity of all users'' (3 tasks), followed by ``In short intervals'' (2), and ``Once document is saved'' and ``When all users are offline'' (1 each).

-We also analysed task creation across the normalised editing time of each group.
-Most tasks were created in the last quartile (41.67\%) and in the third quartile (23.33\%).
-The remaining task creations occurred in the first (21.66\%) and second (13.33\%).
+We also analysed task creation across the normalised editing time per group.
+Most tasks were created in the last quartile (41.67\%) and in the third (23.33\%), compared to the first (21.66\%) and second (13.33\%).
 Combined with the agent results, this indicates that custom agents are created before custom tasks.
 Participants' rationales for valuing custom agents explain this: Some saw agent profiles as a way to ``preload'' context for later task prompts (\cref{sec:results_one_vs_multiple_agents}).

-\subsubsection{Metrics on Comments}
+\subsubsection{Metrics on comments}

-We counted a total of 468 comments; 376 were added by agents in response to running tasks, while participants added 92 comments.
+We counted 468 comments; 376 were added by agents in response to running tasks, while participants added 92 comments.
 G2, G5 and G12 never used comments for ad-hoc task delegation to AI.
-The other eleven groups created a mean of 8.36 comments (SD=7.19, min=1, max=22).
-We analysed specific discussion patterns considering comments and their replies, as shown in \cref{table:discussion_patterns}.
-These reveal that only short discussions happened in comments, for example single turn human-AI discussions.
-Note that most groups reported to use further communication tools, explaining the small number of human-human discussions in comments in our study.
+The other groups created a mean of 8.36 comments (SD=7.19, min=1, max=22). \cref{table:discussion_patterns} shows specific discussion patterns, revealing that only short discussions happened in comments.
+For contextualisation, note that most groups reported to use further communication tools, explaining the small number of human-human discussions via comments here.